Compliance, internal auditing key to safe and ethical financial operations – Central Bank Governor | Ghana News Agency

 He said growth with strong risk management remained crucial to ensuring that regulated financial institutions operated soundly, safely, ethically, and within regulatory and legal boundaries.

-Savings and Loans companies should, therefore, enhance their corporate governance practices to facilitate operational expansion.
+Savings and Loan companies should, therefore, enhance their corporate governance practices to facilitate operational expansion.

 He assured the industry of the Central Bank’s commitment to its advisory role to ensure all financial institutions adhered to the regulatory requirements and guidelines to foster trust and confidence in the sector.